SpicyLemon/SpicyLemon/bash_fun/figure/README.md

 * `b642id.sh` - Converts base64 encoded strings into a `MetadataAddress`, and display it's various pieces.
 * `id2b64.sh` - Converts hex values (meant to make up a `MetadataAddress`) into a base64 encoded string.
 * `query_prov_using_next_key.sh` - Gets multiple pages of a paginated provenanced query.
+* `decode_events.sh` - Decodes the event strings returned from a tx query.

 ## Details